cram2/pycram/examples/improving_actions.md

 The robot will now experiment with the behaviour specified by the default policy and observe his success rate in doing so.
 After finishing the experiments, we insert the results into the database.
+If you want to generate some data locally, you can uncomment the following code.

 ```python
 # pycram.orm.base.ProcessMetaData().description = "Experimenting with Pick Up Actions"